If you’ve ever wondered how to rinse quinoa, you’re going to love our Easy Rinse Method for Quinoa!

 I try to use more of it in our menu planning and one of my favorites quinoa recipes is Costco’s Quinoa Salad.
 (That’s on my list of must-make copycat recipes!)

 As you may or may not know, quinoa needs to be rinsed with cold water before cooking it.
 This simple process will help get rid of the bitter tasting compound (saponin) that coats the tiny seeds; if you don’t do it, it’s going to taste wrong and you’ll never want to use this ancient power food again in your diet.
 We don’t want that!

 This basket-style coffee filter stores easily in your kitchen drawers and make for a handy fine-mesh strainer for rinsing quinoa and so much more!
 Order yours from the Amazon below!

-Platter Talk is an Amazon affiliate and receives a very small commission on any sales which helps us to keep bringing you the best recipes and food ideas around!
+Platter Talk is an Amazon affiliate and receives a very small commission on any sales which help us to keep bringing you the best recipes and food ideas around!

 If you don’t have a fine-mesh strainer in your kitchen (like me) , use a coffee filter.
 It does a great job of holding the quinoa while that nasty bitter-tasting stuff goes down the drain and leaves the good tasting seed for you to enjoy!